This post may contain affiliate links.

 3. MAC Studio Fix Powder Plus Foundation

 This foundation for dark skin tones comes out of the swinging with a whopping 46 shades of MAC Cosmetics’ two-in-one powder foundations.
 This particular formula is designed for great coverage with shine control.
 Though not geared specifically to address issues with darker skin, it is a comprehensive set of colors with good attention paid to the undertones.
-Find it at Nordstrom!
+Find it at Nordstrom, and Amazon!

 4. Lancôme Teint Idole Ultra Long Wear Foundation

 Lancôme’s foundation for dark skin tones is a great full coverage liquid that creates a matte, smooth realistic finish for a ‘no makeup’ look.
 The formula is oil free and comes in 40 different shades.
 The smooth matte velvet finish is ideal and long wear assured, so it is great for oily and combination skin types.
-Pick up yours from Sephora!
+Pick up yours from Sephora, or Amazon!